Clair Wills · Life Pushed Aside: The Last Asylums · LRB 18 November 2021

 These patients were involved in propaganda at their own expense – a pretence that workhouse conditions had been left behind with Victorian costumes.
 In fact Goffman was arguing that the whole structure of institutional care was built on performance.
 Whether the focus was on custody (cages), or treatment (warm firesides), the asylum framework required people to play the roles allotted to them.
 The institutions would cease to work if patients refused to consent to their role as patient, and the staff questioned their role as staff.

 My mother’s nursing career was a successful story of healthy progress that depended on an opposing story of illness.
 Goffman would have been delighted with the way she could appear to swap roles simply by changing out of her uniform and into a summer dress, since it pointed to the fact that, deep down, the differences between staff and patients were theatrical, not material.
-And in fact the slippage between roles was continually played with in the institutions themselves.
+And in fact the slippage between roles was continually played within the institutions themselves.
 The Christmas pantomimes, the hospital newspaper, the sports events, the open wards and patient visits to the local village were all ways of demonstrating the basic similarity of the players.
 But the bureaucratic workings of the institution depended on everyone playing their role as though they meant it.
 In One Flew Over the Cuckoo’s Nest Randle McMurphy feigns mental illness because he thinks that incarceration in a mental institution will be a softer option than prison, but he ends up being trapped – and destroyed – by the role, because he refuses to consent to it.

 But I don’t have to go to American films to find a story about swapping roles.
 There is one far closer to home, about my mother’s friend Gibson.
 I have known this story since I was nineteen or twenty, and away at university for the first time.
 Gibson was my mother’s best friend – an English girl from the West Country who trained alongside her at Netherne.
 They were not the most likely duo: Gibson, I think, was from a relatively well-off background, an only child, her father a civil servant.
 She had worked as a commercial artist for a few years after the war, until she decided she wanted to train as a nurse.
 It was an odd choice, when you think about it.
 Nursing was low-grade work, a job for immigrants, from Wales, or Ireland, or later from the West Indies.
 Nonetheless Gibson chose it as a career and she and my mother became inseparable.
 When my mother left Netherne and went to Mile End Hospital for general training she wrote to Gibson and suggested she join her, which she did.
 When she moved on again to Whipps Cross Hospital, Gibson went too.
 For four or five years, in three different hospitals, they were a team.
 I know about these friendships – the ones you have when you first leave home to make your way on your own.
 They are part of the fabric of learning who you are, or who you could be, and they last for life, or they can do.
 But not in this case.